espocrm/documentation/docs/development/api/account.md

 ### DELETE Account/{id}/{link}

-Unlinks a specific record, linked throgh a specific link, from an account.
+Unlinks a specific record, linked through a specific link, from an account.

 Requires *edit* access to Account record and *edit* access to the scope of the related entity type.